Contents

 The growth of embedded finance, blockchain-based digital assets, and new payment systems is creating demand for engineering leaders who can balance speed and safety.

-If you look across the financial services industry in 2025, engineering roles are not limited to backend dev or mobile dev labels anymore.
+If you look across the financial services industry, engineering roles are not limited to backend dev or mobile dev labels anymore.
 You will find:

 These roles exist in major banks, global fintechs, startups, and even specialist firms that combine business and technology consulting.